Tias-dev/nixos-config/README.md

 My nixos config for all of my machines.

-Configs for concrete hosts placed at `./modules/hosts/*`
+Configs for concrete hosts placed at `./modules/hosts/`

+Configs for my servers placed at `./modules/remote-servers/`

 ## How to setup desktop on not NixOS linux